dharmx/vile/README.md

 ### API Setups

 Starting with the easiest.
-Firstly you need to the [OpenWeather](https://home.openweathermap.org/users/sign_in) website and grab your [API key](https://rapidapi.com/blog/api-glossary/api-key/).
+Firstly you need to go to the [OpenWeather](https://home.openweathermap.org/users/sign_in) website and grab your [API key](https://rapidapi.com/blog/api-glossary/api-key/).
 Do this by creating an account and logging into the site.
-Then go to the [`api_keys`](https://home.openweathermap.org/api_keys) tab and press on the generate button with a given name.
+Then go to the [`api_keys`](https://home.openweathermap.org/api_keys) tab and press the generate button after typing a name in the textfield.
 And if you already have a default key then use that instead.

 Anyways, take a note of that key value as we will need it later.

 ### JSON and Script Configurations

-Copy the ewwrc from the samples section and remove all of the comments.
+Copy the `ewwrc` from the samples section and remove all of the comments.
 Then the first thing you'd need to do is add the tokens that you noted from the previous section.
 For example the `tokens.openweather` field.

 > Note: You may skip this if you do not plan to use `clime and chrono` see the Galley section.